Mulaudzi-MK/React-Static-website/README.md

 # Static-website-React
-Static Website created using React
+Static and Responsive Website created using React

 ## Project Setup